purpledb/purple/README.md

 * Key/value operations
 * Counters and sets
+* Flags (basically key/value pairs where the value is a Boolean with a default value of `false`)
 * Caching with TTL

 Strato is meant to abstract away complex database interfaces (Redis, DynamoDB, Mongo, memory, disk, etc.) in favor of a unified set of dead-simple operations (see the full [list of operations](#operations) below).